Micahel-GMV/Alcoholizer/README.md

 # Alcoholizer
+    Small tutorial projects using Spring Boot and Hibernate.
     Many alcohol drinks producers use some marketing like changing bottle volume a little or reducing alcohol concentration to force a buyer to buy their product.
 You think you`re buying really cheap beer while buying a tinted smelly water wich won`t bring you drunkeness.
 This project brings price of drinks to price of vodka shot or a glass of beer to help to buy the cheapest